United Kingdom

 • The consultation document had proposed that pre-existing arrangements entered into since 29 October 2014 would be reportable under OECD MDR.
 However, HMRC has now confirmed that reporting of pre-existing arrangements will only be required from 25 June 2018 (the date of commencement of EU MDR) and that any arrangements reported under EU MDR will not be reportable under OECD MDR.
 Any reports will have to be made online using XML software; there will not be a manual reporting system.

 • On 27 April 2023, as part of its response to a review of the UK funds regime, the government published a consultation on a new unauthorised UK contractual scheme that would be open to certain investors.
 The proposed new scheme is the ‘Reserved Investor Fund’ (RIF) and is likely to be particularly relevant in relation to investment in UK real estate.
-Draft regulations intended to implement the RIF were published for consultation in April 2024, but the process is now on hold until after the General Election in July 2024.
+Draft regulations intended to implement the RIF were published for consultation in April 2024.
+The process is currently on hold following the General Election in July 2024, although the Labour Government did in the Autumn Budget state their intention to proceed with the proposals.

 • On 27 April 2023, HMRC published a consultation on ‘Stamp Taxes on Shares modernisation’.
 It is widely accepted that the current stamp taxes system is very outdated, and HMRC have set out their proposals for how the Stamp Taxes on Shares framework should be modernised.